peter-conalgo/django-inplaceedit/README.rst

 Overwriting the default permission adaptor
 -------------------------------------------

-This package have two inplementations:
+This package have two implementations:

  * SuperUserPermEditInline (by default): Only you can edit if you are super user
- * AdminDjangoPermEditInline: Yo can edit the content if you have a permission edit for that model.
+ * AdminDjangoPermEditInline: You can edit the content if you have a permission edit for that model.
 If you want enabled this, write in your settings:

  ::